A good mat can reduce noise, protect your flooring, & even extend the life of your cardio machine.

 What I like:

-(larger size available: This same mat comes in a larger 8.5’ x 3’ size.
-You can take a peek at it here.
+(larger size available: This same mat comes in a larger 8.5’ x 3’ size; it’s on the same product page as this one.)

 Best Treadmill Mat for Hardwood Floor